elastic/support-diagnostics/README.md

 During execution, the diagnostic will attempt to determine whether any of the nodes in the cluster are running within Docker containers, particularly the node targeted via the host name.
 If one or more nodes on that targeted host are running in Docker containers, an additional set of Docker specific diagnostics such as inspect, top, and info, as well as obtaining the logs.
 This will be done for every discovered container on the host(not just ones containing Elasticsearch).
 In addition, when it is possible to determine if the calls are valid, the utility will also attempt to make the usual system calls to the host OS running the containers.

-If errors occur when attempting to obtain diagnostics from Elasticsearch nodes or Logstash processes running within Docker containers, consider running with the --type api, logstash-api to verify that the configuration is not causing issues with the system call or log extraction modules in the diagnostic.
+If errors occur when attempting to obtain diagnostics from Elasticsearch nodes, Kibana, or Logstash processes running within Docker containers, consider running with the `--type` set to `api`, `logstash-api`, or `kibana-api` to verify that the configuration is not causing issues with the system call or log extraction modules in the diagnostic.
 This should allow the REST API subset to be successfully collected.

 ### Running From A Docker Container

-When the diagnostic is deployed within a Docker container it will recognize the enclosing environment and disable the types local and local-logstash.
+When the diagnostic is deployed within a Docker container it will recognize the enclosing environment and disable the types `local`, `local-kibana`, and `local-logstash`.
 These modes of operation require the diagnostic to verify that it is running on the same host as the process it is investigating because of the ways in which system calls and file operations are handled.
 Docker containers muddy the waters, so to speak, in this case making this difficult if not impossible.
 So for the sake of reliability, once the diagnostic is deployed within Docker it will always function as if it were a remote component.
-The only options available will be remote, logstash-remote, remote, and api.
+The only options available will be `kibana-remote`, `logstash-remote`, `remote`, and `api`.

 There are a number of options for interacting with applications running within Docker containers.
 The easiest way to run the diagnostic is simply to perform a `docker run -it` which opens a pseudo TTY.
 At that point you can interface with the diagnostic in the same way as you would when it was directly installed on the host.
 If you look in the _/docker_ directory in the diagnostic distribution you will find a sample script named `diagnostic-container-exec.sh` that contains an example of how to do this.